Decoherence and the Reemergence of Coherence From a Superconducting "Horizon''

 \textit{Decoherence and Reemergence of Coherence}---The transmission function $T$, contrast $C$, and LDOS $\rho$ are plotted in the limits of weak, intermediate, and strong coupling to the superconductor in Fig.~\ref{fig:TxCxLDOS_triptych_row}, where the green curves show the transmission and contrast without the coupling to the superconductor, and the red curves include the superconductor.
 In the \textit{weak} coupling regime $0 \leq t_{\text{AR}} \leq 0.3$, the transmission and contrast are suppressed due to Andreev reflection, demonstrating decoherence near the SN interface (see Figs.~\ref{fig:weak_coupling_tAR0.200TxCxLDOS_phi00.000_phi13.142_Mx0_My10_N100_rank20_G0.200_E2001_logLDOS1} and \ref{fig:C_vs_tAR_weak_coupling_regime}).
 In this regime, the superconductor provides an additional channel that can harvest which-path information (once superconducting degrees of freedom are traced out), thus reducing the contrast.

-Interestingly, in the \textit{intermediate} coupling regime $0.4 \leq t_{\text{AR}} \leq 0.6$, Andreev processes start to dominate and the superconductor acts more like a coherent phase-conjugating mirror, resulting in the reemergence of coherence near the SN interface (see Fig.~\ref{fig:C_vs_tAR_full_tAR_regime}).
+Interestingly, in the \textit{intermediate} coupling regime $0.3 \leq t_{\text{AR}} \leq 2$, Andreev processes start to dominate and the superconductor acts more like a coherent phase-conjugating mirror, resulting in the reemergence of coherence near the SN interface (see Fig.~\ref{fig:C_vs_tAR_full_tAR_regime}).
 This is because two successive AR close the detour into a coherent return channel, so the which-path leakage becomes a reversible virtual process, yielding the return of AB contrast.
-In the gravitational analogue problem, we speculate that this would correspond to coherent transmission mediated by virtual Hawking radiation.
+We note that a reemergence of coherence has also been found in other black hole analogue models \cite{anglinDecoherenceRecoherenceAnalogue1995,linEntanglementRecoherenceInformation2008}.
+In the gravitational analogue problem, we speculate that the reemergence of coherence would correspond to coherent transmission mediated by virtual Hawking radiation.